robalobalubob/csci467Project/README.md

 ## Additional Notes

 - **Environment Variables:** Ensure that the `.env` file is **never** committed to the repository.
 This is already handled by the `.gitignore` file.

-- **Database Credentials:** It's recommended to use a dedicated MySQL user with limited privileges for better security.

 - **Port Configuration:** If port `3000` is already in use, you can change the `PORT` variable in the `.env` file to another available port.